nagendramishr/mini-rag-quickstart/README.md

 #### 3. Create a new Azure Function

 The **Function App** will be used to call the **OpenAI** service.
 Create a new instance in the portal using Python 3.11 on Linux using the serverless option.
-If you have a different version of python installed locally, choose the version that matches your local system.
+We'll need to deploy this from you laptop so If you have a different version of python installed locally, choose the version that matches your local system.

 <img src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/fd2c9000-aff1-434b-835c-a3f836e272e2" width="500">